 - It offers a place where beneficial bacteria can be cultivated.

 You have to understand that every aquarium must have some level of biological filtration and the easiest way of establishing this, is with a filter.
-Biological filtration is absolutely necessary to help with reducing the amount of aquarium maintenance as well as reducing toxins.
+Biological filtration is absolutely necessary to help with reducing the amount of maintenance as well as reducing toxins.
 Not all tanks, however, will need a chemical and mechanical filtration device.
 For instance, carbon or other forms of chemical filtration must also be used as required.
 In some cases, people make use of fishbowls, small aquariums or vases to keep fish.
 Due to the small size and less water content, it can be tricky to offer the appropriate filtration and water will have to be changed regularly, daily, in some instances.

 Is It Necessary To Use A Filter For A Fish Tank?

 As mentioned earlier, the filter is not a necessity to maintain a healthy fish tank, but adequate biological filtration is.
-Biological filtration assists with cyclin the aquarium which is keeping the water at a safe level for the fish.
+Biological filtration assists with cycling the aquarium which is keeping the water at a safe level for the fish.
 This is done through breaking down of ammonia (waste) and converting it down to nitrates.
 Check out Aquarium Labs for all your fish tank needs.
 If you can offer the appropriate level of biological filtration without using a filter, the fish will stay safe.
 Therefore, while a filter is not a necessity for an aquarium, but your choices with regards to the amount and types of fish you want to keep, may be restricted.

 Will The Fish Be Able To Survive Without A Filter?